brosca2/521-music-rec/README.md

     *   Utilized DistilBERT embeddings to capture the semantic meaning of lyrics, going beyond simple word matching.
     *   Employed zero-shot emotion classification to identify emotional tones across 13 categories (e.g., {joy, sadness, anger, fear, love})
     *   Used ConceptNet to expand keywords with related concepts, specially for sparser lyrics.
 Example, "ocean" would branch out to "water", "sea", etc.
-    * Unfortunately was a previous iteration because it was too costly to retrain over and over, and I was unsure on how to handle cache optimization, as it goes a bit beyond the scope of my abilities to handle possibly training a transformer into the mix.
-This is for the implementation, as I understand the power that was (or could have been) leveragable.
+    * This (unfortunately) was a previous iteration because it was too costly to retrain over and over, and I was unsure on how to handle cache optimization, as it goes a bit beyond the scope of my abilities to handle possibly training a transformer into the mix.
+The choice to remove it was for the implementation, as I understand the power that was (or could have been) leveragable, possibly returning better values if it had been trained well.
+The re-introduction of this is "left as an exercise to the reader"!

 ### 4. Language Feature Detection